Frequently Asked Questions

 I am so excited!!
 How soon will I see the pictures?!

 Soon!
 I am just as excited as you!
 I try to edit and process through them ASAP!
-For Quick Shots, you will have the images within a week, sometimes within a day!
-For events, those have A LOT more pictures to sort an edit.
+For Quick Shots, you will have the images within a week!
+For events and extended family, those have A LOT more pictures to sort an edit.
 It takes a lot more work, especially with color-balancing and designing the album.
-You will have the digital event images within 2-3 weeks.
+You will have the digital event images within 2-4 weeks.

 Prints, canvas, and albums take few weeks after final approval.
 If it is urgent to get them sooner, there is an option to add express to your order.
 It basically just pays for faster processing and shipping from the company, it still could take up to a week but moves much faster than standard shipping.